Most people have either had a personal experience with stuttering or watched a friend or loved one struggle to produce a normal flow of speech.

 - Occurs with other speech or language problems

 - Becomes more frequent or severe

-- Is accompanied by muscle tightening or visibly signs of struggle
+- Is accompanied by muscle tightening or visible signs of struggle

-- Affects his/her ability to effectively communicate at school, at work, or a social environment
+- Affects the ability to effectively communicate at school, at work, or in a social environment

 - Causes anxiety or emotional problems